grantmacken/alpine-eXist/README.md

 #### Caveat

-The eXist dba user is the default `admin`.
+The eXist dba `user` is the default `admin`.

-There is no password so change it ASAP
+User password is also admin so change it ASAP

 You may do this via the eXist [usermanager](http://localhost:8080/exist/apps/usermanager/index.html)